petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    ./Able_POST_FromDocumentsAndMedia.sh [ERC] [site-id]
    ```

-   Use the `folder` parameter to add the externalReferenceCode and the siteId where the document will be stored.
+   Use the `folder` parameter to add the `externalReferenceCode` and the `siteId` to store the document.

    ```bash
    ...